-In this text, a man is held accountable for the way he responds to the corrupted behavior of his wife.
-The man who allows his wife to behave immorally without impeding her or censuring her in any way will end up being buried by her.
-The examples of immoral behavior that a man is criticized for tolerating in his wife, going out with her head uncovered, her heart warmed for her servants and maidservants, spinning cloth in the marketplace, a shirt open on both sides and bathing/playing around with the men, stop short of actual adultery.
-They are lare the same examples found in the Mishna and parallel Tosefta cited above, illustrating the violation of Dat Yehudit by married women and resulting in forfeiture of ketuba.
+According to this text, a man is held accountable for the way he responds to the corrupt behavior of his wife.
+The man who allows his wife to behave immorally without deterring or censuring her in any way will end up being buried by her.
+The examples of immoral behavior that a man is criticized for tolerating in his wife include her going out with her head uncovered, her heart warmed for her servants and maidservants, spinning cloth in the marketplace, wearing a shirt open on both sides and bathing/playing around with men, stop short of actual adultery.
+They are similar to the examples found in the Mishnah and Tosefta in Ketubot cited above, illustrating the violation of Dat Yehudit by married women and resulting in forfeiture of one’s ketubah.
 While not directly a matter for the courts, since there are no witnesses that adultery has taken place, men are strongly urged, if not required, to divorce such women as a sanction to deter such behavior in Jewish society.
-Men that permit or ignore these kind of actions are branded wicked for essentially exposing society to the perversion that even the suggestion of adultery presents.
+Men who permit or ignore actions of this sort are branded wicked for exposing society to the perversion that even the suggestion of adultery presents.

-When reading these various sources which reference the same behaviors as immoral and corrupting, Dat Yehudit reflects a code of conduct committed to and practiced by married women and upheld by their husbands in the Jewish community.
-The purpose of this code is clearly to protect society from the debauchery associated with adultery.
-It is presented in the Mishna as binding, alongside Dat Moshe, even as its boundaries for practical application remain somewhat undefined.
+When reading these various sources that reference the same behaviors as immoral and corrupting, Dat Yehudit reflects a code of conduct committed to and practiced by married women and upheld by their husbands in the Jewish community.
+The purpose of this code is to protect society from the debauchery associated with adultery.
+It is presented in the mishnah as binding, alongside Dat Moshe, even as the boundaries of its practical application remain somewhat undefined.

 Going Out With an Uncovered Head